higaxman/druid-io.github.io/druid-powered.md

 * [Druid and Pulsar](http://blog.csdn.net/ebay/article/details/50205611)
 * [embedded-druid: Leveraging Druid Capabilities in Stand-alone Applications](http://www.ebaytechblog.com/2016/02/05/embedded-druid-leveraging-druid-capabilities-in-stand-alone-applications/)

+## EpyDoc

+EpyDoc is a leading provider of big data operationalization platform.
+We use Druid as a part of our real-time analytics modules with a strict integration with our Virtual store and DataShield technology.

 ## GumGum

 Druid powers a dashboard used internally to visualize real-time analytics on GumGum's Real Time Bidding platform.
 GumGum runs Druid on Amazon EC2 and can ingest up to 300,000 events per second at peak time.